 Yes.
 Students can access test guides and sample tests that outline the subjects required to pass the exam.
 Taking the class is not required to take or pass the test.
 However, self-study is not always easy and requires additional discipline, time, and determination.

-What are the easiest AP courses to self-study for?
+What are the easiest AP courses to self-study for?true

 Students commonly self-study for classes like AP Psychology, AP Environmental Science, and AP Human Geography.
 The exams for these subjects are relatively short and generally require little to no prior knowledge of the subject matter.
 This favors students who can learn the vocabulary and memorize the material.